Guru Deshpande: Career

-Breakthrough
+Direction

-In 2012, Guru Deshpande moved back to direction with Yash, Meghana Raj starrer Raja Huli and was produced by K Manju.
+In 2012, Guru Deshpande moved back to direction with his sophomore directorial Yash, Meghana Raj starrer Raja Huli and was produced by K Manju.
 The movie released on Kannada Rajyotsava in 2013 and got a fantastic opening at the box-office.
-Despite facing competition from a major Bollywood release Krrish 3 the Yash starrer stormed the Karnataka box-office.
-According to trade reports, collections of Raja Huli was better than Krrish 3 and Tamil flick Arrambam at Bangalore box-office.

-The film did excellent business on weekdays and collected approximately ₹5 crore Nett in the first week.
-Raja Huli was big budget film costing ₹6 crore, it recovered production cost within a week.
 Raja Huli went on to complete 119 days of successful run and was declared Blockbuster.
 Raja Huli completed Yash's hat-trick success after Drama and Googly.

 In 2014, Guru Deshpande announced Rudratandava starring Chiranjeevi Sarja and Radhika Kumaraswamy, the action film released in February 2015 to mixed response.
 His next project was the 2016 comedy drama John Jani Janardhan with Ajay Rao, Yogesh and 'Madarangi' Krishna in lead roles.

-In 2018, Guru Deshpande partnered with Chiranjeevi Sarja again for Samhaara, the romantic action thriller film had Haripriya and Kavya Shetty essay female lead roles.
 In 2019 launched producer K. Manju son Shreyas Manju with Padde Huli, the action drama had Nishvika Naidu as female lead and host of Sandalwood Superstars playing key roles.